jddavenportOpen/jddavenportOpen/README.md

 # JD Davenport

 I run a production multi-agent AI organization on Claude.
-It sends email as me, fixes code without me watching, and operates on real money and real hardware, daily since April 2026.
+It sends email as me, fixes code without me watching, and operates on real money and real hardware, daily since Nov 2025.
 This account is the open half: the pieces I pulled out, cleaned up, and licensed so anyone can run them.

 Everything here is bring-your-own-key and self-hostable.
 More at [jddavenport.com](https://jddavenport.com).